Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Preliminaries

 inducing a partial order relation.
 The maximal chains of this order relation turns out to be the image of curves of maximal slope for $\phi$ with unitary speed.
 To be more precise, we introduce the concept of transport curve: we say that a unitary speed geodesics $\gamma:\Dom(\gamma)\subset\R\to X$ is a non-degenerate transport curve, if its domain has at least two points, $\frac{d}{d t} \phi(\gamma(t))=-1$, and $\gamma$ cannot be extended to a larger domain.

-Given a point $x\in X$, three possible cases are possible. \begin{itemize} \item There is no non-degenerate transport curve passing through $x$.
+We distinguish three possible cases, according to the number of non-degenerate transport curves passing through a given point $x\in X$. \begin{itemize} \item There is no non-degenerate transport curve passing through $x$.
 We denote by $\D$ the set of such points.
 The set $\D$ is generally large. \item There is exactly $1$ non-degenerate transport curve passing through $x$.
 Such points form the so-called transport set that will be denoted by $\T$.
 A fundamental property of $\T$ is that the $f$ is constantly $0$ a.e.\ in $X\backslash\T$. \item There are $2$ or more non-degenerate transport curves passing through $x$.
 Such points are called branching points and the set that they form will be denoted by $\A$.
 The set $\A$ turns out to be negligible. \end{itemize} All these sets are $\sigma$-compact, hence Borel.
 In the sequel, we will also refer to the sets of forward (resp.\ backward) branching points, defined as

 On the transport set, we define the relation $\relation$ given by

 By construction, $\relation$ is an equivalent relation on $\T$ and the equivalence classes are precisely the images of the transport curves.
 One can chose $Q\subset\T$ a Borel section of the equivalence relation $\relation$ (this choice is possible as it was shown in~\cite[Proposition 4.4]{BianchiniCavalletti13}).
 Define the quotient map $\QQ:\T\to Q$ as $\QQ(x)=\alpha$, where $\alpha$ is the unique element of $Q$ such that $(x,\alpha)\in\relation$.
 We shall denote by $(X_\alpha)_{\alpha\in Q}$, the equivalence classes for relation $\relation$, and we will call them {\em transport rays}.